TheInsomniac/CloudMarks/README.md

-###Bookmarking Service built upon Node.js, Express, NeDB, Request, and Socket.IO
+###Bookmarking Service built upon Node.js, Express, NeDB/Mongo, Request, and Socket.IO
 Allows one to quickly and easily bookmark a site for future reference.
 Saves the URL and Page title.